 - Serve it with whipped cream.
 Homemade sweetened whipped cream is a cinch to make!

 - Drizzle it with salted caramel.
+Use your favorite store-bought caramel, or try making your own.
 Add toasted or glazed pecans, too, for a turtle-inspired dessert!

 How to Store